happycog/Antenna/README.md

 Both have been tested to work with PHP version 5.2.

-You must have the cURL library installed.
+You must have the cURL library and PECL json installed.

 Warranty/License
 -------